OZDevOps/challenge/README.md

   end
   ```

 No need run  `librarian-puppet install` this time.
-Because there is no change in puppet modues.
+Because there is no change in puppet modules.

 start new web servers and provision haproxy server.